Bayesian approach to estimating NAIRU, potential output, and the output gap

 The NAIRU evolves as a driftless random walk:

-This specification allows the natural rate to change gradually over time in response to structural factors like demographics, labour market institutions, and skill mismatches—without imposing any particular direction or trend on those changes.
+This specification allows the natural rate to change gradually over time in response to structural factors like demographics, labour market institutions, and skill mismatches - without imposing any particular direction or trend on those changes.
+In short, the NAIRU for any quarter only varies a little from the value it had in the previous quarter.

 Potential GDP also follows a random walk, but with an informative time-varying drift: